Plugin Development

 :

 This function in permitted only to a pool and is called every time when plugin fees are transferred to a plugin.
-Implementation of this handler inside BasePlugin does not do anything with plugin fees, so they are just accrued on its balance.
+Implementation of this handler inside AbstractPlugin does not do anything with plugin fees, so they are just accrued on its balance.

 Secondly, there is an option to override collectPluginFee